 the consequences or effects of having taken that Non-Specification Gas.

-Where First Gas becomes aware that Non-Specification Gas has entered, or is likely to enter the Transmission System, First Gas will notify all Shippers and Interconnected Parties who might receive any of that gas (including where it is mixed with Gas before reaching the relevant Delivery Points) via OATIS and, where available provide the information referred to in section 6.2.
+Where First Gas becomes aware that Non-Specification Gas has entered, or is likely to enter the Transmission System, First Gas will notify all Shippers and Interconnected Parties who might receive any of that gas (including where it is mixed with Gas before reaching downstream Delivery Points) via OATIS and, where available provide the information referred to in section 6.2.